Tuesday, August 5, 2025

 This is a list of the Italian officers who fought in AOI after the 1941 surrender of General Nasi:

-• Lieutenant Amedeo Guillet in Eritrea
+• Lieutenant Amedeo Guillet in Eritrea and northern Ethiopia

-• Captain Francesco De Martini in Eritrea
+• Captain Francesco De Martini in Eritrea, northern Somalia & Ethiopia

-• Commander of Marine Paolo Aloisi in Ethiopia
+• Naval Captain Paolo Aloisi in Eritrea

 • Captain Leopoldo Rizzo in Ethiopia